metio/terraform-provider-git/docs/data-sources/branch.md

 ### Read-Only

+- `id` (String) `DEPRECATED`: Only added in order to use the sdkv2 test framework.
+The path to the local Git repository.
 - `rebase` (String) The rebase configuration for the specified Git branch.
 - `remote` (String) The configured remote for the specified Git branch.
 - `sha1` (String) The SHA1 checksum of the HEAD commit in the specified Git branch.